 The PTDF Dialog enables you to control and to view the results of power transfer distribution factor calculations.
 You access this dialog by selecting Options/Tools > Power Transfer Distribution Factors (PTDFs) from the main menu in Run Mode only.
-The dialog has the following options:

 PTDF Type